cysouw/diathesis/text/c01_introduction.md

 4. **Macrorole Pattern**: [\ OBJ\ >\ SBJ\ >\ Ø\ ]
 5. **Promotion/Demotion**: Demotion

-### Chaining {#sec:intro-chaining}
+## Chaining {#sec:intro-chaining}

+### Isolated diatheses

+Many diatheses just remap a single role.
+Such sole diatheses are called \textsc{isolated diatheses} here.
+However, there are also many diatheses in which more than one role is remapped.
+I distinguish the following kinds of role-remappings, of which only the first two are frequently attested.

 - **Isolated Diathesis**: One role changes its formal marking.
 - **Chained Diathesis**: Two roles change their formal marking, forming a chain in which one role changes its form from X to Y, while the other role changes its form from Y to Z.
 - **Multi-chained Diathesis**: More than two roles change their formal marking, forming a longer chain of connected changes.
 - **Disjunct Diathesis**: Two (or more) roles change their formal marking, with no overlap between marking.

-- Multi-chained diatheses are highly

-Generalisation: Subject-diatheses are almost all chained
-Generalisation: disjunct diatheses are very unusual overall

-Object-chained diatheses can be analysed as a combination of two diatheses, subject-chains seem more integrated

-#### Isolated diatheses

-#### Chained diatheses
+### Chained diatheses

+When two roles are remapped by a single diathesis it is surprisingly frequent for them to be chained.
+In a \textsc{chained diathesis} the resulting form of one remapping is the start of the second.
+This can be conceptualised as a 'push' chain in which one remapping induces another because German grammar strongly disprefers multiple constituents of the same kind (e.g. two accusatives) in the same clause.

+Chained diatheses typically occur when the nominative subject is involved in the diathesis.
+There can only be a single nominative subject in a German clause, and it is highly unusual to have a sentene without a nominative subject.
+This implies that any diathesis involving the nominative subject typically includes two remappings, namely one from something else to nominative and a second remapping of the erstwhile nominative to something else.

+A prototypical example of a chained diathesis involving the nominative subject is the *werden* passive \Next.
+Here, the erstwhile accusative *Kuchen* 'cake' is turned into a nominative, while the erstwhile nominative *Lehrling* 'apprentice' is removed (or optionally retained as a *von* prepositional phrase).
+So, we have a chain consisting of the role-remappings [OBJ>SBJ] and [SBJ>ADJ].

+\ex. [ OBJ > SBJ > ADJ ]
+ \a.
+Der Lehrling backt den Kuchen.
+ \b.
+Der Kuchen wird gebacken (von den Lehrling).

+Diatheses without involvement of the nominative subject are more flexible, in that both isolated and chained diatheses are common.
+A typical example of a chained diathesis is a full applicative induces by the preverb *be-* \Next.
+In this example, a prepositional phrase *für ihre Freundin* 'for her friend' is remapped to an accusative [ADJ>OBJ] while the erstwhile accusative *Essen* 'food' is turned into a prepositional phrase [OBJ>ADJ].

+\ex. [ ADJ > OBJ > ADJ ]
+ \a.
+Sie kochte kubanisches Essen für ihre Freundin.
+ \b.
+Sie bekocht ihre Freundin mit kubanischem Essen.

+Among chained diatheses there is a group of frequently recurring remapping patterns.
+Because of their frequency, it is highly useful to give them specific names.
+Such names are widespread in the literature, e.g. anticausative for [OBJ>SBJ>Ø] or passive for [OBJ>SBJ>ADJ].
+A survey of the various names used in this book (and all confusion surrounding them in the literature) will be pursued in [@sec:intro-naming].

-#### Multi-chained diatheses
+### Multi-chained diatheses

-Multi-chained diatheses consist of combinations of more than two role-remappings that occur in a sequence.
+\textsc{multi-chained diatheses} consist of combinations of more than two role-remappings that occur in a sequence.
 This occurs frequently as the result of a stack of multiple diatheses, but only very rarely in a single diathesis.
-For example, taking a simple transitive verb like *lesen* 'to read' \Next[a] and applying a stack of two diatheses \Next[b,c], leads to a chain of three role-remappings.
+As an example arising from a stack of multiple diatheses consider taking a verb like *lesen* 'to read' \Next[a] and applying a stack of two diatheses \Next[b,c].
+This leads to a chain of three role-remappings.
 First, the preverb diathesis with *vor-* \Next[b] leads to the addition of a dative argument *dem Jungen*, i.e. a role-remapping [Ø>OBJ], see [@sec:preverb-dative-additions].
 On top of that, the *bekommen* dative passive \Next[c] promotes this dative to subject and removes the original subject, i.e. a role-remapping [OBJ>SBJ>Ø], see [@sec:participles-bekommen-passive].
+Combined, these two diatheses lead to a role-remapping [Ø>OBJ>SBJ>Ø].

 \ex. [ Ø > OBJ > SBJ > Ø ]\
  \a.
 Der Vater hat ein Buch gelesen.